dslramsey/RHDV_state_space/README.md

 datasets.

-*Stan/.* – Stan code for the rabbit N-mixture state-space model as well as the MAR(1) model fitted to the seroprevalence data for the three strains.
+*Stan/.* – Stan code for the rabbit N-mixture state-space model as well as the MAR(1) and age-specific trend models fitted to the seroprevalence data for the three strains.

 ## Prerequisites